nus-cs2113-AY2324S2/ip/docs/README.md

 ### `todo` - Creates a Todo

 Adds a Todo into the task list.
+The description of the Todo must be provided.

 Example of usage: